cerenozdgn/responsive-dashboard/README.md

-# Frontend Developer Task for S4E.io
+# Responsive Dashboard

-This project is designed for S4E.io, a cybersecurity platform that continuously identifies and reports system vulnerabilities.
 The task involves building a frontend interface that fetches and displays a list of scanning tools from an API, providing a user-friendly experience.

 ## Features